 Therefore, we propose a reliable messaging scheme for mobile Web services which is optimized for the mobile network environment and compatible with WS-Reliability and WS-ReliableMessaging: WS-Wireless Reliable Messaging (WS-WRM).
-Figure 2 illustrates the extension of reliability scheme to mobile network over NaradaBrokering system.
 The WS-WRM suggests using positive and negative acknowledgement messages, as known as ACK and NAK messages, to optimize the data communication overhead.
+The four basic delivery assurances are provided in WS-WRM; AtMostOnce, AtLeastOnce, ExactlyOnce, and InOrder.